 Not to be confused with Positano, which has a similar name but is on the Amalfi Coast, near Naples (in Southern Italy).
 Both places are stunning and worthwhile a visit, though!

-Portofino is very glamorous: if you stroll around its cafes along the harbour, you could easily meet the international jet-set and lots of famous people.
+Portofino is very glamorous: if you stroll around its cafes along the harbour, you could easily meet the international jet-set and many famous people.

 However, beyond the elegant villas and the big yachts in the harbour, Portofino remains a tiny fishing village, extremely picturesque and colourful and with lots of hidden treasures that are just waiting to be found out.
-It sill is one of the most expensive and exclusive places in Italy, but there are lots of ways to visit it on a budget and with a kids-friendly approach.
+It is still one of Italy’s most expensive and exclusive places, but there are many ways to visit it on a budget and with a kid-friendly approach.

-Our tip: whenever you can, use public transport instead of your car (buses, trains or ferries), as parking can be extremely difficult and expensive, not to mention the traffic during high season.
+Our tip: whenever you can, use public transport instead of your car (buses, trains or ferries), as parking can be complicated and expensive, not to mention the traffic during high season.

 Seaside and beaches are a must, of course.
-But please, be aware that they can be very crowded from June to September.
+Please be aware that they can be very crowded from June to September.
 Besides, most of the beaches along the Riviera are narrow and rocky.
 So do not expect long and sandy spaces for your kids to run and enjoy.
-On the other hand, rocks are what make these beaches so breathtaking and dramatic!
+On the other hand, rocks make these beaches so breathtaking and dramatic!
 The sea is absolutely amazing though, making swimming extremely enjoyable.
 Moreover, the coast is ideal for snorkelling activities.